 Help not only to the company, but also outside the company

-Even in times of crisis, companies should continue CSR activities if they have the opportunity.
+Business in crisis time should continue CSR activities if they have the opportunity.
 LPP in the early days of the pandemic created the #lpphelps campaign in which it supported medical facilities and those most in need in the fight against the COVID-19 epidemic.
 The company has allocated nearly 5.7 million zlotys for this purpose, donating, among other things.
 One million protective masks for more than 300 medical facilities nationwide.
 In addition, thanks to cooperation with nearly 50 organizations, more than 27,000 cotton masks and 1,660 protective aprons, sewn directly by LPP employees, were delivered to those most in need.

 Development prompts innovative solutions, automation of work.
 The pandemic further accelerated these activities.
 Today, the main channel of communication is the Internet, which continues to grow.
 Companies are developing their sites, promoting the brand on social media.
 They optimize the purchasing process and delivery to reach every customer segment with a product or service.
-Such activities require investment.
+Omnichannel and such activities require investment.

 The big investments we made in digitizing the company a couple of years earlier – in 2017 or 2018 we started implementing RFID, or electronic tags next to clothing, so we knew what was in each store.
 Today, we are able to process most of our orders from the stores.
 If a customer orders something and it turns out that it is no longer in stock – but is in some showroom, then the order is redirected to the store, which packs and ships the product directly to the recipient.
 Today it actually doesn’t matter where the goods are shipped from, what matters is that they reach the customer and the customer is satisfied with them.– Marek Piechocki, CEO of LPP